-Under the old tax law, taxpayers could deduct the reasonable costs of moving household goods and personal effects, along with the travel costs of moving to the new home (excluding meals) if they qualified.
+Under the old tax law, taxpayers could deduct approved costs associated with moving household goods and personal items, along with the travel costs of moving to the new home (excluding meals) if they qualified.

-- Your employer can’t have reimbursed the moving costs and excluded the reimbursement from your income.
+- Your employer didn’t pay or reimburse the moving costs and exclude the payment or reimbursement from your income.

 - Your new work location was a certain distance from your former home (varies by circumstance).

-- You must have worked a minimum amount of time in the first one or two years after your move, depending on your employment status.
-Special rules applied to members of the armed services.
+- You worked a minimum amount of time in the first one or two years after your move, depending on your employment status.
+(Special rules applied to members of the armed services.)